 Drag a selection box around the Abs block and the Gain block next to it.

 Move the cursor over the ellipses that appear at the corner of the box where you ended the selection.
-From the ellipsis menu, select Create Subsystem.
+From the action bar, select Create Subsystem.

 A subsystem block appears in the model in place of the selected blocks.

 To resize the subsystem block for the best fit in your model, drag the block handles.